What is demand generation?

 Related Insights

-Use CaseDemand Generation vs. Digital Marketing: What B2B Revenue Teams Actually Need to Know
+Use CaseDemand Generation vs. Digital Marketing

 A 150-employee B2B SaaS company was burning $40K monthly on digital marketing tactics (PPC, social ads, content syndication) but generating only 12% of pipeline